JcmniaCS/TryHackMe/Daily_Bugle/README.md

 ```
 https://gtfobins.github.io/gtfobins/yum/
 ```
-So it's possible to exploit yum by generating our own rpm package and installing it on the target.
+So it's possible to exploit yum by generating our own rpm package and installing it on the target or to spawn an interactive root shell...
 Let's do this now.<br />

 ### Using GTFObins to escalate our privileges